 Oppède-le-Vieux, our residency of the past twenty years, is perched on a rocky outcrop in the Luberon region of Provence.
-It’s known for its medieval architecture, rich history and vegetation.
-But also its desolation and silence.
-The name says it all, ‘vieux’ (old in French), and I wondered what the oldest house in the village would ultimately be.
-So we planned a Sunday walk up the hill via the medieval callade of Chemin de Tombereau.
+It’s known for its medieval architecture, rich history, and lush vegetation.
+The silence and desolation evoke a sense of timelessness.
+The name says it all, ‘vieux’ (old in French), and I often pondered what the oldest house in the village might reveal about its storied past.
+To explore this, we planned a leisurely Sunday walk up the hill via the medieval callade of Chemin de Tombereau, immersing ourselves in the beauty and history that surrounds us in Oppède-le-Vieux.

 On our way

-At the end of the steep Chemin de Tombereau, the village looms up between the sumptuous vegetation.
-Partly cultivated (olive and vineyards) partly rough and untouched.
-Opposite the forest behind the village, the houses seem minuscule.
-It is dead quiet, and you have the impression of approaching a ghost village.
+At the end of the steep Chemin de Tombereau, the village looms up between the sumptuous vegetation, offering a breathtaking sight.
+The landscape is partly cultivated with olive groves and vineyards, while other areas remain rough and untouched, showcasing the natural beauty of Provence.
+Standing opposite the forest behind the village, the houses appear minuscule compared to the towering trees.
+It is dead quiet, and you get the impression of approaching a ghost village, where time seems to stand still, inviting the imagination to wander through centuries of history.

-One already notable structure is the Maison Gabrielli.
-An ensemble of four houses built around a courtyard during the 13th and 14th centuries.
-Additional constructions were added in the 16th century.
+One already notable structure is the Maison Gabrielli, an impressive ensemble of four houses built around a courtyard during the 13th and 14th centuries.
+Additional constructions were added in the 16th century, reflecting the architectural evolution of the time.
 What immediately stands out is the asymmetrical facade division and the elaborate window openings with sculpted frames typical of the Renaissance period.
+These details not only enhance the aesthetic appeal but also speak to the artisans’ craftsmanship during that era.

 In the writings of Jean-Paul Clébert (1926-2011), resident of Oppède-le-Vieux from 1968 until his death, I could find this piece of information: